Zhengjun-Du/GeometricPaletteBasedVideoRecoloring/README.md

 ### Usage

-1. Generate single frame's convex hull with Jianchao Tan's method: https://github.com/JianchaoTan/fastLayerDecomposition.
-Here I provide the frames' convex hulls in "data/season/" , user need not to generated it again.
+1. Generate single frame's convex hull with Jianchao Tan's method: https://github.com/JianchaoTan/fastLayerDecomposition. **Here I provide the frames' convex hulls in "data/season/" , user need not to generate it again.**

 2. Run the VideoPaletteExtraction program, the generated video palette will save in "data/season/skew_polyhedron_palette"